This post first appeared on Huffington Post.

 About the Author

 Elaine Chen is a startup veteran and product strategy and innovation consultant who has brought numerous hardware and software products to market.
 As Founder and Managing Director of ConceptSpring, she works with executives and leaders of innovative teams to help them set up and run new product innovation initiatives with the speed and agility of a startup.
-She is also a Senior Lecturer at the MIT Sloan School of Management and the Martin Trust Center for MIT Entrepreneurship.
+She is also a Senior Lecturer at the MIT Sloan School of Management and an Entrepreneur-in-Residence at the Martin Trust Center for MIT Entrepreneurship.
 Follow her at @chenelaine.